 Rice paddies and bamboo groves

 Behind Magome the bus tourists peter out.
 The path now leads through freshly planted rice paddies and bamboo groves.
 Three day hikers from Nagoya point out a dôsôjin stone, a votive tablet dedicated to the god of journeys.
-Just before the post station of Ochiai the old stone pavement has been restored and the winding trail leads through a shady green forest that feels cool even on a sunny day like this one.
+Just before the post station of Ochiai the old stone pavement has been restored.
+The winding trail leads through a shady green forest that feels cool even on a sunny day like this one.

 Soon we pass a traditional teahouse.
 A man with long grey ponytail and several rounds of Buddhist prayer beads around his neck is adjusting something at the little Shinto shrine in the garden.
 “My, isn’t it getting hot,” he opens a conversation, only to state a few sentences later: “What I like about Japan is that the religions don’t fight here.”
 We agree and resume our path.

-In the days when the Nakasendô was one of the major roads connecting the distant provinces with the capital, the teahouses and inns were divided by rank: Some would only serve the high-ranking Daimyo and other travelling dignitaries, while others catered for the common people.
-Most of these establishments had to close in the 20th century when a railroad was built serving the area.
+In the days when the Nakasendô was one of the major roads connecting the distant provinces with the capital, the teahouses and inns had a hierarchy.
+Some would only serve the high-ranking Daimyo and other travelling dignitaries, while others catered for the common people.
+Most of these establishments had to close in the 20th century when the government built a railroad serving the area.

 A touristic revival

-“It is forbidden to sell drugs or counterfeit money,“ announces a wooden sign high above our heads, while another one explains the details of payment for the stable boys.
-The announcement boards, which were built to symbolize the government’s high authority, have been re-erected in recent years for the benefit of tourists eager to discover the Edo Period.
+“It is unlawful to sell drugs or counterfeit money,“ announces a wooden sign high above our heads.
+Another one next to it explains the details of payment for the stable boys.
+The announcement boards, which were built to symbolize the government’s high authority, have been re-erected in recent years.
+Not with modern notices, though, but for the benefit of tourists eager to discover the Edo Period.

 “It is only in the past 10 or 15 years that people have started to hike the Nakasendô for entertainment,” explains Ogiso-san.
 He is 70 and has recently moved back to Ôkute.
 His family has owned the house in the small Nakasendô post station for over 300 years.
 Ogiso-san leads us to the village elder, as we are looking for a place to pitch our tent for the night.
-The local elementary school has been closed down 5 years ago, for lack of children, and we get the permission to stay on the disused athletic field.
+The town had to close down the local elementary school 5 years ago, for lack of children.
+So we get the permission to stay on the disused athletic field.
 In the evening Ogiso-san shows up with beer and potato salad and it turns out he and Isa went to the same university in Tokyo.

 The next morning we take the school bus down into the valley to the train station, where we board a train for Nagoya and return to present-day Japan.